joshuadavidthomas/opencode-plugins-manual/docs/13-advanced-patterns.md

 Simple plugins define hooks inline.
 Complex plugins need **stateful hooks**—hooks that track information across invocations.
 The factory pattern makes this manageable.

-### The Problem

-Hooks are called repeatedly, but sometimes you need to:
-- Track which sessions have been processed
-- Accumulate data across tool calls
-- Avoid duplicate actions

 ### The Factory Pattern

 Create a factory function that returns hook handlers with access to shared state: